Advice on applying to the Melbourne Accelerator Program (MAP)

 2. Don’t underestimate the interview.

-Across the entire application process, there are three opportunities to pitch (total 9 mins) and almost an hour dedicated to learning more about your business in interviews (total 52 mins).
+Across the entire application process, there are three opportunities to pitch (total 9 mins) and over an hour dedicated to learning more about your business in interviews (total 62 mins).
 This is a massive opportunity!

 It’s the chance for you and your team to shine, for you to explain the inner workings of your startup and to tell us what sets you apart from your competition.
 That being said, keep your answers short, sharp and succinct (especially in the final selection panel interview).
 If you don’t know the answer, that’s ok — just be honest.